LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 After breakfast, you will explore IX Fort, part of Kaunas’s historic fortress complex, now a museum and memorial dedicated to the turbulent 20th century.
 It’s a place of reflection — somber but deeply meaningful, offering insight into Lithuania’s path toward independence.

-For lunch, we will visit Avilys Brewery, a cozy restaurant set in vaulted cellars, where you’ll sample traditional Lithuanian dishes alongside a tasting of midus — Lithuanian mead, a honey-based beverage with roots stretching back to the Grand Duchy.
+For lunch, we will visit Avilys Brewery, a cozy restaurant set in vaulted cellars, where you’ll sample traditional dishes alongside a tasting of Lithuanian brews, including their mead beer.
 Each variety tells a story of local craftsmanship and heritage.

 From there, the city reveals a different side.
 During its years as the provisional capital, Kaunas became a hub of innovation and design, leaving behind a remarkable Art Deco legacy.
 A guided tour leads you through the Art Deco Museum and along Laisvės Alėja (Liberty Avenue), a grand pedestrian boulevard lined with graceful façades, cafés, and boutiques.

-As evening falls, you return to Kaunas for cocktails on a rooftop terrace, before a memorable Michelin-starred dinner at Dia, where contemporary European cuisine meets Lithuanian creativity.
+As evening falls, you will have dinner at a Michelin-starred restaurant Dia, where contemporary European cuisine meets Lithuanian creativity.

 ACCOMMODATIONS: Radisson Hotel Kaunas